-Optional Redemption.
-The Bonds maturing December 1, 2023, and thereafter, are callable for redemption at the option of the City, acting through the Board of Liquidation, prior to their stated maturities, on and after December 1, 2022, in whole or in part at any time and if less than a full maturity then by lot within such maturity at a redemption price equal to the principal net amount of the Bonds to be redeemed plus accrued interest to the redemption date.
-Any Bonds made the subject of such call or calls shall be redeemed at the principal amount thereof plus accrued interest to the date fixed for redemption.
+The Bonds maturing December 1, 2023, and thereafter, are callable for redemption at the option of the City, acting through the Board of Liquidation, prior to their stated maturities, on or after December 1, 2022, in whole or in part at any time, and if less than a full maturity then by lot within such maturity at a redemption price equal to the principal net amount of the Bonds to be redeemed plus accrued interest to the redemption date.

 In the event a Bond to be redeemed is of a denomination larger than \$5,000, a portion of such Bond (\$5,000 or any multiple thereof) may be redeemed.
-Bonds are not required to be redeemed in inverse order of maturity.
-Notice of any such redemption shall be given by the Board of Liquidation to the Paying Agent at least forty-five (45) days prior to the date fixed for redemption.
-Notice of redemption shall be given by the Paying Agent by mailing a copy of the redemption notice by first class mail, postage prepaid, not less than thirty (30) days prior to the redemption date addressed to the registered owner of each bond to be redeemed in whole or in part at the address as shown on the registration books of the Paying Agent.
+Official notice of such call of any of the Bonds for redemption will be given by first class mail, postage prepaid, by notice deposited in the United States mails not less than thirty (30) days prior to the redemption date addressed to the registered owner of each bond to be redeemed at his address as shown on the registration books of the Paying Agent.

 In the event of redemption of less than all the outstanding bonds of like maturity, such Bonds shall be redeemed by lot or in such other manner as shall be deemed fair and equitable by the Paying Agent for random selection.
-Mandatory Redemption.
-The Bonds maturing on December 1, 2033, shall be subject to mandatory sinking fund redemption on December 1 in the years and in the principal amounts set forth below at a redemption price equal to 100% of the principal amount thereof, plus accrued interest to the date fixed for redemption: